AnnaTrain/my-first-repo/readme.txt

-welcome to my first git repo
+welcome to my first git repo :
-Learning Git OK
+Learning Git is going OK
 We added this line in the update-readme branch
 It's cloudy outside today.
+Added inside master